HarshGMotka/Automated-Invoice-Processing-System/Documentation/preprocessing.md

 Enhancing an image for better OCR (Optical Character Recognition) results involves several steps to preprocess the image, such as resizing, denoising, binarizing, and applying contrast adjustments.

+Sample [Images](../dataset/images/) are available for testing of image quality enhancement.

 1. Install the required libraries if you haven't already:

 ```bash